uwds3/uwds3_perception/README.md

 # uwds3_perception
 A lightweight, fast and robust perception stack for HRI research

-This package is designed to be part of the Underwrolds stack but can be used alone.
+This package is designed to be part of the Underworlds stack but can be used alone.

 ## How to install